pepa65/lmdescrypt/README.md

 * password for decryption (same again)

 Then after a wait for all the preparations to have happened, and supply:
-* password for user, and some irrelevant info
+* set password for user
-* about the keyboard
+* configure keyboard
-* about the timezone
+* set timezone

 ## And that's it!

 ### Installing into a pre-existing environment

 Using a pre-existing boot-partition, LUKS partition and LVM Logical Volumes is entirely supported.
+Not having a separate boot partition is also supported: total encryption!
 The options are to USE (or not), to CREATE (or not), and to FORMAT (or not) these devices.